prg6useless/E-commerce-website/README.md

-# This is a E-Commerce Website about random things.
+# This is a E-Commerce Demo Website.
 For the purpose of leaarning web development using html, css and javascrpit.